fdvorak/stratEst/cran-comments.md

 output: html_document
 ---

 Thanks for your time.
 I'm terribly sorry for this but I cannot reproduce the UBSAN errors on my windows machine (rhub::check_with_sanitizers gives me a preperror).
-This is the next try to fix the UBSAN errors.
+This is another shot in the dark to fix the UBSAN errors.
 This is version 1.1.3:

 * next try to fix UBSAN problems of version 1.1.0